MicrosoftDocs/ATADocs/ATADocs/PlanDesign/ata-capacity-planning.md

 ---
 # required metadata

-title: ATA Capacity Planning | Microsoft Advanced Threat Analytics
+title: Planning your ATA Deployment | Microsoft Advanced Threat Analytics
-description: Helps you determine how many ATA servers will be needed to support your network
+description: Helps you plan your deployment and decide how many ATA servers will be needed to support your network
 keywords:
 author: rkarlin
 manager: stevenpo